Fiserv/exchange/docs/getting-started/getting-started-funding.md

 The Chargeback block is used to support recouping a chargeback amount, and debit the submerchant as part of a gross instruction.
 Validation will check that the chargeback account can support this amount being taken.

+For the Chargeback block:
- "type": "DEBIT" -> Reimbursing a chargeback reversal to the submerchant "type:: "CREDIT" -> Recoups a chargeback amount to the Aggregator
+`type: CREDIT` Recoups a chargeback amount to the Aggregator `type: DEBIT`  Reimbursing a chargeback reversal to the submerchant

 #### Adjustment